-- All staff are up to date with training on safeguarding and radicalisation. - Attention is given to seating arrangements within the classroom to ensure maximum progress for each pupil. - The department adheres to the school health and safety policy in all matters and a copy of the fire drill is displayed prominently by classroom doors, as well as a list of electrical safety procedures within the classroom.
+• All staff are up-to-date with training on Safeguarding and Prevent Radicalisation.

+- Attention is given to seating arrangements within the classroom to ensure maximum progress is made by each pupil. - The department adheres to the school's Health and Safety Policy.
+A copy of the fire drill is displayed prominently by classroom doors, as well as a list of electrical safety procedures within the classroom.
+Teachers refer any concerns to the Estates Manager as soon as possible.